 - Glitches in leave conversion computations.

-How to address:
+strong>How to address:

 The key solution to minimize this problem is first, you must ensure that your leave policy meets the law.
 Second, use leave management automated software tools.
 By using such, you can have zero human error when computing your employees' leaves.
 Moreover, software tools can help you to be more transparent with your company's leave policy.
 In the Philippines, you may use JuzTalent or Bitrix2 as your leave management tool.

 2. Late Pay